hazamaswag/clock-bot/README.md

 # sugoi-bot
-Basic discord bot that shows random anime titles and their scores using the JinkanTS wrapper of the unofficial MyAnimeList API: Jinkan
+Basic discord bot that shows random anime titles and their scores using the JinkanTS wrapper of the unofficial MyAnimeList API, Jinkan.

 ### Usage
 ``` !try [INTEGER] ```